thoat/thoat.github.io/code_snippets.md

 ----------

-* To kill multiple Node processes use this command on windows cmd :
+* To kill multiple Node processes use this command on windows cmd:
 ```
 $ taskkill /im node.exe /f
 ```